ksharaff/soc-projects/account-takeover-kql/README.md

 - An executive summary in plain English for the CEO, and a technical timeline for the IT team
 - Every timestamp normalized to UTC to avoid time-zone confusion
 - A full Indicators of Compromise (IOCs) list — attacker IPs and the malicious inbox rule name — so other analysts can use them for future detection

-## Key takeaways / what I'd say in an interview

-> I investigated an executive account takeover end-to-end.
-I traced the password spray to the initial access.
-I found MFA persistence and a BEC inbox rule the attacker had staged.
-I scoped a second compromised account and wrote the incident report.
-I can walk you through every decision I made.

-**On the Omar false positive:** Omar's Dubai sign-ins were assessed as legitimate travel, not compromise, based on: daytime login hours, 100% success rate with no preceding failures, and a consistent device fingerprint matching his normal London baseline — in contrast to Daniel's 3 AM failure-then-success pattern from a device never seen on the account before.
-Baseline comparison like this is what prevents both a missed detection *and* a false accusation.